bmp-dot/nutanixapibootcamp/api_vm_guest_customization/api_vm_guest_customization.rst

-Exercise 5: Create your Windows VM
+Exercise: Create your Windows VM
 ++++++++++++++++++++++++++++++

 #.
 Click + in the main window to create a new tab-window